Updated October, 2020

 Photography has advanced quite considerably over the last decade with the rise of digital technology.
 And whilst it has made our lives easier, it has also had the reverse effect and made our lives more complex.

 We at Pics.io make the life of photographers easier and work on the management of their business and digital assets.
 At the same time, we do not forget about the useful recommendations and tips for photographers worldwide.
-We hand in hand with the leading industry experts help you to get the best instruments available on the market and use them in the most efficient way.
+Hand in hand with the leading industry experts, we help you to get the best instruments available on the market and use them in the most efficient way.

 Studio equipment generally falls into one of two categories: strobe and continuous lighting.

 Those light sources are used in both studio and outdoor photography.
 Also, sometimes photographers use a combined setup when strobe and continuous light complement each other.

 Additionally, set the source of continuous light (pilot light) on a strobe device.
 Pilot lamp is used to illuminate the subject, improve focusing, pre-assessment of light casting and shadows.